enesozeren/lmu-mlops-project/reports/README.md

 >
 > Answer:

-We made our experiments reproducible by (1) utilizing configuration files to specify hyperparameters for each experiment.
-(2) We ensure deterministic behavior by setting a fixed random seed (`seed_everything`, `torch.manual_seed`) across all experiments.
-Additionally, we implement a function (`seed_worker`) to manage seeds for parallel workers.
-(3) Docker images ensure that our model can be run on all computers.
-(4) We log experiment with W&B.
+To guarantee the reproducibility of our experiments and prevent information loss, we implemented several key aspects:

+#### Controlling Randomness
+We established fixed seed values for potential sources of randomness, in particular for PyTorch torch.manual_seed(<seed>), Python's random module random.seed(<seed>) NumPy np.random.seed(<seed>) and PyTorch Lightning seed_everything().
+Additionally, we developed a custom seed_worker function to manage seeds for parallel workers, ensuring consistency across multi-threaded operations.

+#### Hyperparameter Management
+We utilized config files to maintain fixed hyperparameter values throughout our experiments.
+This approach was also used in the hyperparameter tuning process, where we employed an exhaustive grid search method rather than random sampling, further enhancing reproducibility.

+#### Environment Consistency
+By using Docker containers, we ensured that all models were executed within identical environments, eliminating variations due to system-specific differences.

+#### Comprehensive Logging
+To save all relevant information during experiments, we integrated Weights & Biases as our logging tool.
+This allowed us to capture and store detailed metrics, model parameters, and experimental conditions.

+All in all, reproducible models helped us in the debugging process and with model comparability.

 ### Question 14